Why has Qatar dedicated 2026 to celebrating Mexico?

 The calendar of events kicked off with the QIFF in Qatar’s capital and Vidal’s participation, as she represented Mexican food through the flavors of her home state of Tabasco.
 There were also retail stands featuring Mexican products.

-The next event will be Design in Dialogue, a Qatar-Mexico residency that will culminate in a public exhibition at the creative hub G56 during Design Week Mexico (Feb.
-4-8), before traveling to the Design Doha Biennial.
+The next event was Design in Dialogue, a Qatar-Mexico residency which culminated in a public exhibition at the creative hub G56 during Design Week Mexico (Feb.
+4-8), before traveling to the Design Doha Biennial between Apr.
+16 and June 30.
 The initiative brings together designers, artisans, and materials to explore heritage crafts through contemporary practice.

 The QIFF, in the Qatari capital of Doha.
 (Gaby Solís)